Brian-Magnuson/nico/docs/design/overview.md

 ```

 There are three types of yield statements:
 - `yield`: Sets the yield value of the current local scope and continues execution.
-They can only be used within a local scope.
+They can only be used within local scopes.
 - `break`: Sets the yield value of the nearest enclosing loop and exits the loop.
 They can only be used within loops.
 - `return`: Sets the return value of the nearest enclosing function and exits the function.
 They can only be used within functions.